Post

 </network-security-config>

-By adding src="user", the app will trust user-installed certificates (e.g., Burp Suite’s CA certificate), allowing you to bypass SSL Pinning.
+By adding src="user", the app will trust user-installed certificates (such as a proxy tool’s CA certificate, e.g., Burp Suite), allowing you to bypass SSL Pinning.

 3.4.
 Step 4: Recompile the APK